noInfoPath/noinfopath-kendo-ui/docs/noinfopath-kendo-ui.md

 This fix was intended to remedy the scrollable issue when grids were located in "hidden" elements, such as inactive tabs.

-#### noDataSource::waitFor property
+	#### Nested grids

-A noDataSource object can ```waitFor``` a property on the scope to be Truthy before continuing with the grid's configuration proccess.
+The `nestedGrid` grid property can be an object or a string.
+When it is a string it is the key to the `noComponent` child node with a `noForm` configuration.

+When it is an object is because a filter needs to be defined on the grid.
+The `noForm` property contains the `noComponent` key, and filterProperty contains the name of the parent Kendo Grid column from which to get the filter value for the child grid.

   #### @property binding